Tinkerforge/doc/en/source/Hardware/Bricklets/Accelerometer_V2.rst

 The Bricklet has an LED that can be turned on trough the API, e.g. to show that a specific acceleration was reached.

+The Accelerometer Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications